 Washington State Residents Would Change Their Vote on Privatizing Liquor Sales

 A new study shows that voters in Washington State would likely reject privatization of liquor sales if the vote was held today.
-The study from the Alcohol Research Group, a program of the Public Health Institute, found that Washington residents who voted in favor of ending state controls on liquor sales in 2011 were 2.59 times more likely to want to change their vote than residents who voted against it.
+Washington residents who voted in favor of ending state controls on liquor sales in 2011 were 2.59 times more likely to want to change their vote than residents who voted against it.
 The change was large enough that the measure would not pass today if the vote was recast.

 January 9, 2020